 Motivation

-These days at work I had the necessity to run a Linux binary on my MacBook, the first thing that came to my mind is install a virtual machine.
-So, I started to download the Virtual Box and my favorite Linux distribution, Arch Linux.
-And meanwhile, I asked Eduardo a good virtual machine software for macOS because I want to run a simple Linux binary on my MacBook, and he says “why no use docker?”.
-It’s much simpler and I already have the Docker installed.
+Recently at work, I needed to run a Linux binary on my MacBook.
+The first idea that came to mind was to install a virtual machine.
+So, I started downloading VirtualBox along with my favorite Linux distribution, Arch Linux.
+Meanwhile, I asked Eduardo for a good virtual machine software recommendation for macOS, since all I wanted was to run a simple Linux binary.
+He replied, “Why not use Docker?”
+It’s much simpler, and I already had Docker installed.

-Executing Linux binaries with docker using Dockerfile
+Executing Linux binaries with docker using a Dockerfile

 Let’s say the binary is called linuxbinary.